 A software process model is a simplified representation of a software process.
 Each model represents a process from a specific perspective.

-We’re going to take a quick glance about very general process models.
+We’re going to take a quick glance at very general process models.
 These generic models are abstractions of the process that can be used to explain different approaches to the software development.
 They can be adapted and extended to create more specific processes.

 Some methodologies are sometimes known as software development life cycle (SDLC) methodologies, though this term could also be used more generally to refer to any methodology.

-The waterfall model is a sequential approach, where each fundamental activity of a process represented as a separate phase, arranged in linear order.
+The waterfall model is a sequential approach, where each fundamental activity of a process is represented as a separate phase, arranged in linear order.

 In the waterfall model, you must plan and schedule all of the activities before starting working on them (plan-driven process).